JitseRuurd/Amsterdam_Urban_Green/README.md

 ![Overview of study area](Paper/figures/study_area.png)

+### Data

+In this study, property listings were obtained from Funda.nl, a Dutch online real-estate platform \[30\].
+Here, data included the sale price and property characteristics of residential houses in Amsterdam listed on the platform on 31 March 2023.
+Moreover, information about multiple public amenities in Amsterdam were obtained from a variety of sources, including ArcGIS \[31\], OpenStreetMap.org \[32, 33\] and the municipality of Amsterdam \[34\].
+Selection of public amenities, used as controlling variables, were based on applicable literature, as presented in Table 1.
+Adjusting for these variables was done to limit the effect of potential confounders on the association of interest.
+Finally, remote sensing images in red and near-infrared were obtained from Sentinel-2 in August 2022 \[35\].
+This allowed on the capitalisation of high greenness levels in that period, leading to improved differentiation between green and urban areas.

+### Data Enrichtment

+![Illustrative figure of using focal statistics as a buffer function](Paper/figures/raster5.png)

 ## We used the Funda-Scraper package to scrape our data

 The query below was used to scrape our final research data on